Next SC3 Meeting: April 30, 2016!

 This is SC3's second event at 2084 so we have a better lay of the land this time.
 2084's a big enough place, but it's firmly packed with coin-ops.
 There's some space for home consoles but we have to go a little lighter than normal.
 Food will not be provided at this event, but there's a huge restaurant complex within walking distance.
 Trading is essential to the spirit of SC3 so we'll have plenty of space for it.
 All in all, this will be a typical SC3 event but with a heavier focus on arcade gaming than usual.
 The owners of 2084 are friends of ours and they're always improving the facility.
 We can't wait!

 The April 30th party opens at 4 p.m. and lasts until 12 midnight.
 Home consoles will be stationed on the second floor of 2084 (just head up the stairs near the entryway) and the game trading area will be found in the parking lot directly outside.
 Bringing trade items?
 Please read our Tips for Traders.

 Donations Are Appreciated!

 If you want to attend, you must fill out this RSVP form.
 If your registration is accepted, you will be informed via email.
 Simple!
-Remember, it's essential that you RSVP ahead of time – space is limited at this location and we need an accurate headcount!
+Remember, it's important that you RSVP ahead of time – this location can accommodate a big crowd, but we still need an accurate headcount.

 – The SC3 Team